hodaUsama/hodaUsama.github.io/_posts/2025-05-04-frequency-tables-python.md

 | Visualize categories             | Bar chart           |
 | Group continuous data            | `numpy.histogram()` |
 | Visualize continuous data        | Histogram           |

 ---
+💬 **Got a question or suggestion?**
+Feel free to leave a comment in the section below — I’d love to hear your thoughts or help with your dataset!

+---